sammoth/foo_out_pulse/README.md

 For the icon to appear in the mixer, you will need to place a png of foobar's icon in, for example, `~/.icons/hicolor/256x256/apps/`

 ### Known bugs
 - With some sound cards, playback seems to be sped up when Pulseaudio is using its default timer based scheduling mode.
-You could try switching to interrupt scheduling (tsched=0) or try the workaround in Advanced Preferences.
+You could try switching to interrupt scheduling (tsched=0) or try enabling the workaround in Advanced Preferences.

 ## Advantages
 Foobar works very well in Wine, but Wine's default Pulseaudio output has some disadvantages.
 Compared to using the standard output, this component